 However, there are all sorts of experiences available that are both fun and flexible and will hopefully fit into your plans while also boosting your CV.

 One of the most effective ways to find a job is by meeting people.
 Knowing more people means knowing more people that might know of a vacant summer position.
-There are various ways to do this, but the best place to start will be the networking part of our website and coming along to our seminars to learn more.
+There are various ways to do this, but the best place to start will be the networking part of our website and coming along to our seminars and events to learn more.

 2. Check CareerHub